Six Flags Great Adventure: Rides, Shows, and Activities For The Whole Family

 Go as a family on moderate thrill rides

 Ready to move on from the kiddie rides to ones you can do with the whole fam?
 There are lots of moderate thrill rides around the entire Six Flags Great Adventure theme park.
 The carousel is the perfect first stop if you want to start slow.
-If you are looking for more movement, sway back and forth on the Buccaneer, loosen up on the Runaway Train, or test your driving skills on the Fender Bender bumper cars.
+If you want more movement, sway back and forth on the Buccaneer, loosen up on the Runaway Train, or test your driving skills on the Fender Bender bumper cars.
 Want to take it up another notch?
-Get wet on the Saw Mill Log Flume, dare to enter Skull Mountain, or test your bravery on the Sky Screamer.
+Get wet on the recently re-opened Saw Mill Log Flume, dare to enter Skull Mountain, or test your bravery on the Sky Screamer.

 Wonder woman lasso of truth ride six flags in new jersey